cu-cit-cloud-team/aws-network-tools/cloudwatch-logs/README.md

 $
 ```

-### Limits
+### Gotchas

-At present AWS API/SDK appears to limit the total number of records returned to 1,000, regardless of how many records result from the query.
+If you do not include a ` | limit N` at the end of your query, AWS will limit you to retrieving 1,000 records.
+If you add a ` | limit 10000` at the end of your query, AWS will allow you to retrieve up to 10,000 records.
+There doesn't seem to be any way to retrieve more than 10,000 result records.

 ### Future Enhancements